SWIFTSIM/swiftsim/doc/RTD/source/VELOCIraptorInterface/index.rst

   cd examples/SmallCosmoVolume
   ../swift -c -s -G -x -t 8 small_cosmo_volume.yml

-In which ther is an additional ``-x`` option which activates the VELOCIraptor interface.
+In which there is an additional ``-x`` option which activates the VELOCIraptor interface.

 VELOCIraptor Output